 Molloy says the Edge helps take data and workload technology to a whole new level, which consequently can save on costs, network connectivity and storage while increasing service levels and security.

 What value-adding services and knowledge can APC add in this area?

 Molloy says Edge Computing offers a significant opportunity for partners, as the APC solutions are essentially enabling the technologies in New Zealand.

-“It promises the creation of numerous small data centres or server closets that will all require some or all of the same sort of infrastructure as larger data centres, including racks, power, cooling and control software,” Molloy says.
+“It promises the creation of numerous small data centers or server closets that will all require some or all of the same sort of infrastructure as larger data centers, including racks, power, cooling and control software,” Molloy says.
 "Edge Computing is essentially an enabler of further technologies and business decision-making."